Native Think is not affiliated with, endorsed by, or sponsored by Google. As Gemini can make mistakes, take time to double check results.

 Feel free to use this newsletter in your conversations with friends.

-Welcome back to Gemini: Academics!
+Welcome back to Gemini: Academics, the foundational resource for scholars in the age of AI!
 In our last issue, we focused on the final polish, using Gemini as an assistant to master citations and formatting.
 With your written work now complete and pristine, it’s time to prepare to share your findings with the world.

-Picture this: your research paper is done, but now you need to condense 20 pages of dense information into a clear and engaging 15-minute conference presentation.
+The research paper is done, but now you need to condense 20 pages of dense information into a clear and engaging 15-minute conference presentation.
 You're struggling with what to include, what to leave out, and how to structure your talk to keep your audience engaged.
 Instead of feeling overwhelmed, you upload your full paper to Gemini and ask, "I need to create a 15-minute presentation based on this research paper.
-Please generate a slide by slide outline that includes a compelling introduction, three key talking points with supporting evidence, and a memorable conclusion.
+Please generate a slide-by-slide outline that includes a compelling introduction, three key talking points with supporting evidence, and a memorable conclusion.
 For each slide, provide concise bullet points for the slide itself and more detailed speaker notes for me to use."

-Gemini's strength here is its ability to act as both a content strategist and a public speaking coach.
-It can analyze your long form text and extract the most critical, high impact points, structuring them into a narrative suitable for oral delivery.
+Here, Gemini acts as both a content strategist and a public-speaking coach.
+It can analyze your long-form text and extract the most critical, high-impact points, structuring them into a narrative suitable for oral delivery.
 It can help you craft speaker notes that are clear and conversational, and even help you anticipate and prepare for potential questions from the audience.

 Your Gemini Task: Take a section of a paper or an article you need to present.
 It could be a single complex idea or the introduction to your talk.